“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Crisis Management | Handling negative feedback, PR issues, and brand reputation risks | “Developed a real-time crisis response plan, reducing negative sentiment by 50%.” |

-Employers look for real-world examples of these skills in action, so always pair them with metrics that show measurable success.
+Employers look for real-world examples of these skills in action, so always pair them with metrics that show measurable results.

 Soft Skills: The Traits That Drive Engagement & Growth